MaterializeInc/materialize/doc/user/content/sql/namespaces.md

 ### Database details

 - Unlike PostgreSQL, Materialize allows cross-database queries.
-- By default, Materialize instances have a database named `materialize`.
+- By default, Materialize regions have a database named `materialize`.
 - By default, each database has a schema called `public`.
 - You can specify which database you connect to either when you connect (e.g.
   `psql -d my_db ...`) or within SQL using `SET` (e.g. `SET DATABASE = my_db`).